Evaluating Black-Box Vulnerabilities with Wasserstein-Constrained Data Perturbations: Related work

+\textbf{Distributionally robust optimization (DRO).} The investigation formalized by DRO proposes to minimize the worst-case risk over all distributions within a certain distance (ambiguity set) of the training distribution \citep{wozabal2012framework}.
+In \citep{EsfahaniKuhn2018} they show that optimization over a Wasserstein ball yields tractable reformulations and strong out-of-sample performance guarantees.
+Similarly, \citep{blanchet2019quantifying} develop an optimal-transport based measure of distributional model risk.
+Other divergences and uncertainty sets have also been considered (e.g. $\phi$-divergences \citep{NamkoongDuchi2017}, moment-based ambiguity sets \citep{DelageYe2010}, etc.).
+Recent studies have underscored the importance of evaluating models under domain shifts as for instance \citep{calderon2024measuring} or \citep{chen2021mandoline}.

-\paragraph{Global Sensitivity Analysis and Stress Testing.}Our methodology is also inspired by the field of global sensitivity analysis (GSA) in simulation and modeling.
-GSA techniques (e.g. variance-based methods) assess how uncertainty in input distributions contributes to uncertainty in outputs.
-For example, Sobol’ indices can be indeed interpreted as the fraction of the output variance to which the input variables contribute.
-Methods have been developed to handle correlated inputs and higher-order effects.
-Classic references such as \cite{Sobol2001} and \cite{Saltelli2008} provide frameworks for quantifying the influence of input variability on model output.
-They have been used in explainability and fairness in \cite{benesse2024fairness}, \cite{jourdan2023cockatiel} or \cite{fel2021look}.
-However, traditional GSA typically assumes a given input distribution (often applying random sampling) and does not consider adversarial or worst-case shifts – it’s more diagnostic than adversarial.
-In contrast, stress testing involves exploring targeted “extreme but plausible” scenarios that could induce failure.
+\textbf{Global Sensitivity Analysis (GSA) and Stress Testing.} GSA techniques (e.g. variance-based methods) assess how uncertainty in input distributions contributes to uncertainty in outputs.
+Methods aim to handle correlated inputs and higher-order effects.
+Classic references such as \citep{Sobol2001} and \citep{Saltelli2008} provide frameworks for quantifying the influence of input variability on model output.
+They have been used in explainability and fairness in \citep{benesse2024fairness}, \citep{jourdan2023cockatiel} or \citep{fel2021look}.
 Stress testing originated in finance and risk management, where regulators ask “what if” the economy undergoes specific shocks.
-In \cite{BreuerCsiszar2013} they introduced a systematic approach to scenario stress tests by selecting distributions that maximize portfolio loss subject to a plausibility constraint measured by relative entropy.
-This ensures scenarios are not only severe but also statistically reasonable (plausible under the baseline distribution).
-Their entropic plausibility constraint is conceptually similar to our Wasserstein constraint: both limit how far the stress scenario can deviate from the original data distribution.
-Our work bridges GSA and stress testing with machine learning: we generate distribution shifts that are guided by domain knowledge or feature importance considerations (like GSA) but within a rigorous constraint that keeps them realistic (like in risk stress testing via entropy or Wasserstein bounds).
+The work \citep{BreuerCsiszar2013} introduces a systematic approach to scenario stress tests by selecting distributions that maximize portfolio loss subject to a plausibility constraint measured by relative entropy.